n1k0m0/BackLight/README.md

 * Power supply: DC 5V-24V 2A-80A

 Software:
-* Windows (client): Microsoft Visual Studio / C# .net 7.6.2; see ESPServer folder of this project
+* Windows (client): Microsoft Visual Studio / C# .net 7.6.2; see BackLight folder of this project
-* ESP8266 (server): Arduino; see BackLight folder of this project
+* ESP8266 (server): Arduino; see ESPServer folder of this project

 Of course, you can use my source code and adapt it to your needs.
-If you have any questions, don't hesitate to write me :-)
+If you have any questions, don't hesitate writing me :-)

 You have to change the definitions in Constants.cs as well as adapt the ESPServer.ino to your needs.
 In the ESPServer.ino you have to define your ssid and your wpa2-key.
-Also, you can change the listenport here.
-In the Constants.cs you have to adapt the ip address as well as the udp port.
+Also, you can change the listen port here.
+In the Constants.cs you have to adapt the ip address as well as the udp port accordingly.

 Schematics: